 Bondi Beach.
 On the edge of the Tasman Sea, Bondi Beach is the most famous perhaps in all of Australia.
 You can take a surfing lesson here or just immerse yourself in the delights of suburban sand and water.
-Don't miss the Coast Walk from Bondi to Bronte Beach—it's a breathtaking 2.5-km (1.5-mi) path that will take you along dramatic coastal cliffs to a string of eastern beaches.
+Don't miss the Coast Walk from Bondi to Bronte Beach—it's a breathtaking 2½-km (1½-mile) path that will take you along dramatic coastal cliffs to a string of eastern beaches.
 The walking track continues beyond Bronte Beach to Waverley Cemetery, where many famous Australians are buried in cliff-top splendor.

 Australian wines are among the best in the world, a judgment that international wine shows consistently reinforce.
 Australians are very proud of their wine.
 You'll be hard-pressed to find anything but Australian wines on the menus at most places, so take this opportunity to expand your palate beyond the export brands you may have tried at home, like Rosemount, Jacob's Creek, and Penfolds.

 South Australia.
 The Barossa Valley, about an hour's drive northeast of Adelaide, produces some of Australia's most famous Syrah (or Shiraz, as they call it Down Under).
 You might recognize the Penfolds label, as makers of the renowned Grange Shiraz blend.
 In the nearby Clare Valley, German immigrants planted Riesling many decades ago and the grape has met with great success there.

 Australia's diverse habitats are home to countless strange and amazing creatures.

-With 36,735 km (22,776 mi) of coast bordering two oceans and four seas, Australians spend a good deal of their time in and on the water.
+With 36,735 km (22,776 miles) of coast bordering two oceans and four seas, Australians spend a good deal of their time in and on the water.
 Opportunities abound for scuba diving, snorkeling, surfing, waterskiing, windsurfing, sailing, and just mucking about in the waves.
 Prime diving seasons are September–December and mid-March–May.

 Diving.
 Avid divers will want to visit the resort islands of the Great Barrier Reef, which provide upscale accommodation and access to some of the country's top diving spots.
 Cod Hole, off the Lizard Island reef, in far north Queensland, ranks highly among them.
-You can do a one-day introductory or resort dive, and four-day open water dive certification courses, or if fins and oxygen tanks aren't your speed, opt for snorkeling off the island beaches.
+You can do a one-day introductory or resort dive, and four-day open-water dive certification courses, or if fins and oxygen tanks aren't your speed, opt for snorkeling off the island beaches.
 Diving expeditions are a specialty of the Cairns area, with carriers like Quicksilver and Tusa Dive running day trips to the reef for diving and snorkeling.